Phonetic Knowledge as an Aid to the Perception of Mandarin Tone by Second Language Learners

 The results of this experiment were largely inconclusive, showing no significant difference between the experimental group and the control group.
 This was most likely due to only being able to present all of the phonetic information for 15 minutes in a single class, due to time constraints on the who still graciously allowed the use of his limited class time.
 A second experiment was conducted specifically distinguishing tone 3, focusing on using laryngealization, tone 3 having the longest duration, and medium to low falling pitch contour in half-tone sandhi.
 This time, the experimental group not only correctly identified all four tones, but also all four tones were less confusable overall.

 Ngare, Jeffrey, "Phonetic Knowledge as an Aid to the Perception of Mandarin Tone by Second Language Learners" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 86.